hanydief/Climate_Enthusiasts_P3G3/README.md

 Climate change is a critical issue facing our planet, and understanding climate data is essential for monitoring and analyzing its impact.
 In this project, we explore a Flask web application that connects to a PostgreSQL database containing climate data.
 The application provides interactive visualizations to help us gain insights into temperature, CO2 emissions, humidity, and sea level rise.

 ## Data sources
-The climate change data used in this dashboard is sourced from: https://www.kaggle.com/datasets/goyaladi/climate-insights-dataset?select=climate_change_data.csv.
+The climate change data used in the dashboards are sourced from: https://www.kaggle.com/datasets/goyaladi/climate-insights-dataset?select=climate_change_data.csv and https://ourworldindata.org/co2-and-greenhouse-gas-emissions.

 ## Contributors
 - Nour Balhaj -- (@nourbalhaj)